UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Introduction

-While these mechanisms are at play at lower redshift, it is unclear whether we would expect them to have a large effect at cosmic noon and beyond.
-Galaxy clusters undergo a major transition between $1.5 < z \leq 5.0$, going from dynamically evolving, unvirialized proto-cluster structures towards virialized clusters in hydrostatic equilibrium \citep{chiang2017}.
-During this transition epoch, proto-clusters are forming the bulk of their total stellar mass ($\sim65\%$), undergoing virialization leading to stable equilibrium, and assembling smaller dark-matter halos onto the central halo as they develop their hot ICM \citep{sarazin1986, chiang2013, muldrew2015, overzier2016,chiang2017, albertsnoble2022}.
-To date, most studies of proto-clusters at cosmic noon have only been able to examine higher-mass galaxies (\lgmstar$>$9.5), due to difficulty with observing faint low-mass galaxies at large cosmic distances \citep{Kawinwanichakij2016, kawinwanichakij2017,tomczak2017, vanderburg2020, edward2024, forrest2024, singh2024}.
-These studies have found that between $2.0 < z < 3.5$, the quenched fractions remain similar across environments, suggesting environmental quenching has a minor role in building the red sequence at \lgmstar$>$9.5 \citep{edward2024, forrest2024}.
+While these mechanisms operate in galaxy clusters at lower redshift, it is unclear whether they have a significant impact at cosmic noon.
+These cosmic structures undergo a major transition between $1.5 < z \lesssim 2.5$, going from dynamically evolving, unvirialized proto-cluster structures towards virialized clusters in hydrostatic equilibrium \citep{muldrew2015,wang2016,chiang2017, champagne2021}.
+During this transitional epoch, proto-clusters are forming the bulk of their total stellar mass ($\sim65\%$), undergoing virialization leading to stable equilibrium, and assembling smaller dark-matter halos onto the central halo as they develop their hot ICM \citep{chiang2013, muldrew2015, overzier2016,chiang2017}.
+To date, most studies of proto-cluster galaxy populations at cosmic noon have only been able to examine galaxies with stellar masses of \lgmstar$>$9.5, due to difficulty with observing faint low-mass galaxies at large cosmic distances, especially quiescent ones \citep{Kawinwanichakij2016, kawinwanichakij2017,tomczak2017, vanderburg2020, mcconachie2022, edward2024, forrest2024, singh2024, naufal2024}.
+Even at these high-masses there is still disagreement on the role of environmental quenching as some studies find that the quenched fractions are consistent with those found in the field \citep{edward2024, forrest2024} while other studies see a significantly higher quenched fraction especially at ultra high-masses \citep[i.e. \lgmstar$>$11.0;][]{mcconachie2022, ito2023, naufal2024}.

+Until JWST, the low-mass quiescent population at cosmic noon was below the observational detection limit of even HST \citep{tal2014}, in part due to the lack of deep imaging needed to detect these faint galaxies.
+These limitations were especially pronounced for low-mass quiescent galaxies in proto-clusters, where environmental quenching is expected to be most effective \citep{albertsnoble2022}.
+Since then, JWST has dramatically opened up new windows into the population of intermediate- to low-mass quiescent galaxies at cosmic noon, both through photometric \citep{cutler2024, hamadouche2024, alberts2024} and spectroscopic \citep{marchesini2023, sato2024} studies.